Ralph Bocking: Life

 Bocking's thirteenth-century manuscript containing Richard's biography is housed in the British Museum (MS. Sloane, 1772, ff.
 25–70).
 It was printed in the Bollandists Acta Sanctorum (acts of saints), 1675. under 3 April.
 A popular abridgment of Ralph's life by John Elmer, manuscripts of which are extant in the British Museum, in the Bodleian, and at York, is printed in Capgrave's 'Nova Legenda Angliæ.' fol.
 269 b.
 Bale attributes to Ralph a series of sermons, but nothing is known of these sermons.

+His knowledge of the early church indicate that he was a theologian with a wide classical training.
+His style of writing has been described, by the Oxford Dictionary of Biography, as "oleaginous", which tended to obfuscate, although his description of the miraculous was said to be "..sparing and sober".

 Saint Richard's prayer

 Saint Richard is widely remembered today for a popular prayer, that he recited on his deathbed.
 Bocking was present and transcribed the prayer and it is now recorded in the Acta Sanctorum.
 The modern version of the prayer, translated from the original Latin, is: